More than 116 Crore vaccine doses provided to States/UTs

 |

-More than 116 crore(1,16,21,77,965) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.
+More than116crore (1,16,59,92,955) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.